efoster9/interactive-web/unit-3-advanced-dom/U3LA1/U3LA1.md

     // one line
     let aGrades = testGrades.filter( grade => grade >= 90 );
     ```
     Similar to `map()` this one creates a new array, and uses the arrow symbol to show what to do to each element.
 However, `filter()` requires a condition and only keeps the elements where the condition is true -- `map()` keeps all the elements all the time, but changes their value in some way.
+For [more examples on `filter()`](https://www.w3schools.com/js/js_array_iteration.asp) check this link out.

 4. `forEach()`, `map()`, and `filter()` are a few of the most common methods used to iterate over an array.
 However, if you wanted to write out some steps more explicitly, you can write a `for loop` instead.
 This is how it's typically written. _"For each element in `favFoods`, log the element."_
     ```js